alexdrydew/docs/en/toloka-kit/reference/toloka.metrics.pool_metrics.BansInPool.md

 )
 ```

-Tracking the new user restrictions in pool
+Tracking Toloker restrictions in a pool.

-Be careful: if you set in quality controls to ban performers 'on project', bans 'on pool' will never happen.
+Be careful: if you set in quality controls to ban Tolokers 'on project', bans 'on pool' will never happen.

 ## Parameters Description